dawsontoth/zwifit/README.md

 # Zwifit

 Welcome to the cryptically named Zwifit!
-This NodeJS app joins Zwift with treadmills running iFit® with Wi-Fi.
+This NodeJS app joins Zwift with treadmills running iFit® with Wi-Fi/Bluetooth.

 **Disclaimer:** I'm not associated with either company.
 Their trademarks and content are their own.
 Heck, they might force me to take this down!
 But let's enjoy the *run* before they do.

 ## How This Works

-This software connects to your iFit® treadmill over Wi-Fi to observe its speed and incline.
+This software connects to your iFit® treadmill over Wi-Fi/Bluetooth to observe its speed and incline.
 It then broadcasts that information over Bluetooth in a standard protocol that apps like Zwift are able to understand.

 ## What Treadmills Are Compatible?

-At the moment it seems hit or miss on which iFit treadmills with Wi-Fi work, but we are building a spreadsheet over at the following URL.
+At the moment it seems hit or miss on which iFit treadmills with Wi-Fi/Bluetooth work, but we are building a spreadsheet over at the following URL.
 Look through that.
 You may also be interested in the TreadSync app, which has a similar goal to this project, but runs in a slightly different way (on iOS devices).